 1. How do I know when it is safe to swim at the beach?

-2. I saw a warning sign at my beach.
+2. I saw an advisory sign at my beach.
 What does it mean?

-The sign means that the level of bacteria in the water is currently higher than the maximum standard that is used for evaluating beaches.
-If you are already sick, or if your immune system is weakened, your risk of becoming ill is greater if you swim today.
+There are two types of advisory signs that could be posted at the beach.
+One type of advisory is for bacterial contamination and the other is for cyanotoxins.
+The sign means that the water sample result is currently higher than the threshold that is used for evaluating beaches.
+If you are already sick, or if your immune system is weakened, your risk of becoming ill is greater if you swim when these advisories are in place.

 3. What kinds of illnesses could I get from swimming in contaminated water?

-Most swimming-related illnesses are minor.
-They require little or no treatment and have no long-term health effects.
 The most common illness associated with swimming in polluted water is gastroenteritis with the following symptoms: nausea, vomiting, headache, stomachache, fever and diarrhea.
 Other illnesses associated with swimming include eye, ear, nose, and throat infections.
+Cyanotoxin exposure could result in skin rashes and may impact neurological and liver function.

 4. If I get sick after swimming, what should I do?

-If you think you became sick from swimming at the beach, you should consult your doctor.
+If you become sick after swimming at the beach, you should consult your doctor.
 You should also tell the beach operator or your local health district.
 That way, the water can be tested again and the beach area can be assessed for potential contamination sources.

 5. How can I get information about a beach before I go?

 You can call the beach operator to learn about current beach conditions.
-You can also check the Ohio Department of Health website at: www.odh.ohio.gov/healthybeaches
+Beach details can also be found on the BeachGuard webpage.